Pinkeye - Home Treatment

 After pinkeye has been diagnosed:

-- Take steps to prevent the spread of pinkeye by
+- To learn how to prevent the spread of pinkeye, see Prevention.

 - Do not go to day care or school or go to work until pinkeye